teslatickles/metal_gear/README.md

 # metal_gear
-Helper CLI for calculating tooth count for gears in a system
+Helper CLI for calculating tooth count for gears in a system (Golang)